middletemplelibrary/lichens/README.md

 <br><br>
   <param ve-image
          url="https://github.com/user-attachments/assets/a15f91bc-19ee-4864-96a1-758aa36c03b1"
-                attribution="Photograph of lichens found on a tree in the Middle Temple Estate by Kate Jenrick April 2026" license="©">
+                label="Photograph of lichens found on a tree in the Middle Temple Estate by Kate Jenrick April 2026" license="©">

 ## Encyclopædia metropolitana (London, 1845)